 Skip to main content

-Veteran Services and Resources
+Veteran and Military Resources

 The mission of the U.S. Department of Veteran Affairs is to provide numerous services and benefits to veterans and their families.
 Some of those services include employment assistance, healthcare coverage, higher education assistance, treatment for service-related injuries, and burials in national cemeteries designated for veterans.